 Chestnut Hill is ranked the 2nd best neighborhood in Philadelphia – and there are strong reasons for that.
 Statistics tell us that the median household income of people from Chestnut Hill is 145% higher than in any other area of Philadelphia.
 What’s more, the median home value is 188% higher than the city’s average.
 Since the majority of local residents make their living as an executive, managers, or other professionals, there is no wonder that Chestnut Hill prides itself on being the most intelligent and classy part of the city.

-Probably one of the most vibrant parts of the city, Logan Square is a home to Philadelphia’s major corporate and municipal office buildings.
+Probably one of the most vibrant parts of the city, Logan Square is home to Philadelphia’s major corporate and municipal office buildings.
 And although it’s one of the most expensive parts of the city in terms of rental prices, people don’t question what they pay for.
 The local median value of properties in Logan Square is as much as 173% higher than in other parts of Philadelphia.
-Nonetheless, it’s still affordable compared to similar neighborhoods in other major American Cities, including NYC, LA, and San Francisco.
+Nonetheless, it’s still affordable compared to similar neighborhoods in other major American cities, including NYC, LA, and San Francisco.

 Especially popular among students, artists, and hipsters, Fishtown is considered among the most up and coming neighborhoods of Philadelphia.
 The area is full of fancy restaurants, coffee shops, and gastropubs.
 Property appraisal in Fishtown is rapidly growing, and the average number of days on the market is only 57.
-Median resale price for properties in Fishtown is almost half as much as in Chestnut Hill, while the median rental prices are virtually the same for both areas.
+The median resale price for properties in Fishtown is almost half as much as in Chestnut Hill, while the median rental prices are virtually the same for both areas.
 Do we need to tell you it makes Fishtown a great spot for buying-to-let?

 Look at the line right above this one, and you’ll see that the value of properties in Port Richmond is growing like crazy.
 Just like this neighborhood is affordable for you as a rental property investor, it’s also affordable for tenants.
 The majority of homes in Port Richmond are single-family residences.
 According to local experts, most of the properties in Port Richmond were built about 60 years ago but they’re recently renovated and feature modern amenities.
 The place is known for being safe, calm, and family-friendly.

-This neighborhood is believed to have the second highest rental yield in Philadelphia.
-Since it’s officially named the most affordable neighborhood of the city in terms of property prices, investing in the local real estate is a great fit for those with a limited budget but great desire to build a source of passive income.
+This neighborhood is believed to have the second-highest rental yield in Philadelphia.
+Since it’s officially named the most affordable neighborhood in the city in terms of property prices, investing in the local real estate is a great fit for those with a limited budget but great desire to build a source of passive income.
 Need another reason to make a decision?
 Property value has grown by almost 100% in the last year, while the average number of days on the market is only 18 days.
 Sorry for a hint at an obvious, but this means you can rent out or sell local properties in less than three weeks.

 University City gets its name from having two most prominent and massively influential universities in town: Drexel University and the University of Pennsylvania.
 There is a large population of college renters, which enroll each year and need to rent a place to call home.
 The high demand for rentals is permanent and maintain the level of rental prices in the area even when the rest of the housing market is failing.
 Therefore, forget about vacancies and low turnouts, the lease agreements are sold out years in advance.
 You also don’t need to spend plenty of time marketing the property because the location sells itself.
 Students always want to live close to their universities.

 Washington West’s real estate is characterized by two, three, and four-story story townhouses mixed with condominiums.
-The property is characterized by mid-rise apartments with the ground-floor retail.
+The property is characterized by mid-rise apartments with ground-floor retail.
 Washington Square West is agrid of broad streets with an abundance of greenery supplemented by many adjacent one-lane and pedestrian side streets.
-It is not only a desirable residential community, but also a trendy neighborhood with the vast amount of restaurants, and coffee houses.
+It is not only a desirable residential community, but also a trendy neighborhood with a vast amount of restaurants, and coffee houses.
 Washington West is a solid investment: property prices remained stable even during the period of stagnation, while the general prestige of the neighborhood can guarantee a high yield from renting

-The neighborhood is made up primarily of the nineteenth and twentieth-century townhouses, numerous churches and even a couple of architectural landmarks.
-In recent years the area has experienced renovation and influx of affluent citizens.
+The neighborhood is made up primarily of nineteenth and twentieth-century townhouses, numerous churches and even a couple of architectural landmarks.
+In recent years the area has experienced renovation and an influx of affluent citizens.
 Countless condominium and single-family homes have been built or reconstructed.
-Due to neighborhood’s closeness to Center City and increasing demand for this class of property, a variety of new businesses serving to the increasingly gentrified population were established.
+Due to the neighborhood’s closeness to Center City and increasing demand for this class of property, a variety of new businesses serving the increasingly gentrified population were established.
 The district has plenty of room for growth.
-There are still plenty of neglected property waiting to be colonized by property managers, especially in the southern part of the neighborhood.
+There is still plenty of neglected property waiting to be colonized by property managers, especially in the southern part of the neighborhood.

 Now you’re well-versed on the topic and ready to make an educated investment decision.
 Whatever rental-related challenge you face, I have already been there and will be happy to share my experience with you.
 Couldn’t find the answer you’re looking for?
-Feel free to leave your question in comments below the post, and I’ll get back to you as soon as possible.
+Feel free to leave your question in the comments below the post, and I’ll get back to you as soon as possible.